danott/www.danott.me/site/books/the-road-to-jonestown.md

 ---
-title: The Road to Jonestown: Jim Jones and Peoples Temple
+title: "The Road to Jonestown: Jim Jones and Peoples Temple"
 author: Jeff Guinn
 isbn: 9781476763828
 stars: 4